 Latin American Philosophy: Metaphilosophical Foundations

 A salient feature of Latin American philosophy is its early engagement in reflection about its nature and significance—indeed, the very possibility of its existence.
-The result has been substantial debates on issues that are of interest not only to Latin American philosophy, but to metaphilosophy in general.
-For one thing, they involve questions that similarly arise for other less familiar philosophical traditions.
+The result of this reflection has been substantial debates on issues that are of interest not only to Latin American philosophy, but to metaphilosophy in general.
+For they similarly arise for other less familiar philosophical traditions.
 This essay looks closely at those debates about Latin American philosophy.
 It is focused on the analysis of its main problems and the positions at stake, without special attention to details of the history of the field.

 - 1. Preliminaries